OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 The `BiometricPrompt` class is a significant improvement, as it allows to have a consistent UI for biometric authentication on Android and also supports more sensors than just fingerprint.

-This is different to the `FingerprintManager` class that provided no UI and developers needed to build their own fingerprint UI and only fingerprint sensors are supported.
+This is different to the `FingerprintManager` class which only supports fingerprint sensors and provides no UI, forcing developers to build their own fingerprint UI.

 A very detailed overview and explanation of the Biometric API on Android was published on the [Android Developer Blog](https://android-developers.googleblog.com/2019/10/one-biometric-api-over-all-android.html "One Biometric API Over all Android").